IMPRINT & PRIVACY

 The deletion of personal data is carried out in accordance with the legal requirements.
 In any case, the data will be kept until the end of the event, its follow-up or until consent is revoked.

-Certain data will be passed on to cooperation partners of ZSI or co-organisers of the events for the purpose of organising and managing the respective event.
+Certain data will be passed on to cooperation partners of ZSI or co-organisers of the events for the purpose of organising and managing the respective events.
 Unfortunately, a complete list of co-organisers and cooperation partners is not possible here.
-Please refer to the specific description of the event and the event organisers involved.
+Please refer to the specific description of the event and the event-organisers involved.
 In all other cases, your personal data will not be passed on to third parties without your consent.

 3.3 Research and consulting activities

-The legal basis for data collection and processing in the context of our research activities is your consent (Art 6 (1) (a), Art 9 (2) (a) GDPR).
+The legal basis for data collection and processing in the context of our research activities is your consent according to Art.
+6 (1) (a) and Art 9 (2) (a) GDPR.
 All personal data is treated as strictly confidential.
 Data collection is carried out by appropriately trained employees in strict compliance with GDPR and the Austrian Data Protection Act.
 ZSI only collects personal data that is necessary for the processing of research and consulting activities (principle of data economy).

 Within the framework of research activities, personal data is collected in various ways, e.g. through: